 I won’t go into too much detail on this one since there is an entire post dedicated to why we purchased a waste tank and why we recommend you get one as well.
 The short version – if you will be somewhere without sewer hookup at your camp site (no way to drain your grey or black tank) and your tanks fill up you have 2 options – drive your RV to a dump station (which may or may not be near you) or use an external, portable waste tank that you can then tote to the RV Park dump station.
 Here is the detailed post.

 So, those are our 5 must haves for RV living.
+Are you new to RVing?
+Here are 12 Items New RV Owners Must Buy!
 Would you add something else to the list?
 Have you used any of the items we listed?
 Do you want to purchase the items we mentioned?
-You can purchase them by following the links within this article or by clicking on the items below.
-We do receive a small commission from any purchases made via the provided links.
-As always, please let us know what you think and thanks for reading and supporting our adventures!
+Let us know what you think and thanks for reading and supporting our adventures!

 Check out the video too: